RMITBLOG/AVDTechFest2024/README.md

 # AI Sessions at AVD TechFest 2024, Amsterdam

 This repository hosts the materials and resources for two community sessions presented at the **AVD TechFest 2024** in Amsterdam.
-These sessions explore the integration of AI in Azure Virtual Desktop (AVD) troubleshooting and the transformative impact of Generative AI on business operations.
+These sessions explore the integration of AI in Asure Virtual Desktop (AVD) troubleshooting and the transformative impact of Generative AI on business operations.

 ---